microsoftgraph/csharp-teams-sample-graph/CONTRIBUTING.md

-﻿# Contribute to Microsoft Teams developer documentation
+﻿# Contribute to Microsoft Teams sample

 Thank you for your interest in this sample!
 Your contributions and improvements will help the developer community.